India’s football history is long and detailed because it was at one time the national sport.

 Born in a small West Bengal city, Kotal had a distinct fascination for Football from childhood as his family actively played the sport.

-Pritam Kotal currently plays as a defender for club ATK, the Indian national team, and one of the famous Indian football players.
+Pritam Kotal currently plays as a defender for club ATK, the Indian national team, and is one of the famous Indian football players.

 He signed up for Mohun Bagan in 2013, which was for him like a dream come true.